 - A delegate list that pulls together all the strands of the money advice journey in one room, including money advisers, creditors, debt collectors, technology providers and others.

 - Money/debt advisers

-- Creditors (including utilities and telecoms providers)
+- Creditors (including utilities/telecoms providers and motor finance)

 - Debt collection professionals